Trousers: Pleats

-Pleats just below the waistband on the front typify many styles of formal and casual trousers, including suit trousers and khakis.
+Pleats are located just below the waistband on the front typify many styles of formal and casual trousers, including suit trousers and khakis.
 There may be one, two, three, or no pleats, which may face either direction.
 When the pleats open toward the pockets they are called reverse pleats (typical of most trousers today) and when they open toward the fly they are known as forward pleats.

-Cuffs
+Pockets

+In modern trousers, men's models generally have pockets for carrying small items such as wallets, keys or mobile phones, but women's trousers often do not – and sometimes have what are called Potemkin pockets, a fake slit sewn shut.
+If there are pockets, they are often much smaller than in men's clothes.
+In 2018, journalists at The Pudding found less than half of women's front pockets could fit a thin wallet, let alone a handheld phone and keys.
+'On average, the pockets in women's jeans are 48% shorter and 6.5% narrower than men's pockets.'
+This gender difference is usually explained by diverging priorities; as French fashion designer Christian Dior allegedly said in 1954: 'Men have pockets to keep things in, women for decoration.'

+Cuffs/Bottom hem

 Trouser-makers can finish the legs by hemming the bottom to prevent fraying.
 Trousers with turn-ups (cuffs in American English), after hemming, are rolled outward and sometimes pressed or stitched into place.

 Fly

 A fly is a covering over an opening join concealing the mechanism, such as a zipper, velcro, or buttons, used to join the opening.
 In trousers, this is most commonly an opening covering the groin, which makes the pants easier to put on or take off.
 The opening also allows men to urinate without lowering their trousers.

 Trousers have varied historically in whether or not they have a fly.
 Originally, hose did not cover the area between the legs.
 This was instead covered by a doublet or by a codpiece.
 When breeches were worn, during the Regency period for example, they were fall-fronted (or broad fall).
 Later, after trousers (pantaloons) were invented, the fly-front (split fall) emerged.
 The panelled front returned as a sporting option, such as in riding breeches, but is now hardly ever used, a fly being by far the most common fastening.
 Most flies now use a zipper, though button-fly pants continue to be available.